The best sales to shop today: Nike, Ruggable, Apple Watch and more | CNN Underscored

 More deals to shop

-- Woot! is currently discounting tons of refurbished Apple products, including iPads, Macbooks and iMacs, starting at $209.99.
+- Woot! is currently discounting tons of refurbished Apple products, including iPads, MacBooks and iMacs, starting at $209.99.

 - Invest in some stylish new activewear now that Carbon38 is offering 30% off sitewide with the code FAM30.